-Items serviced from the exterior of the motor home are reached through the front access door.
-This permits servicing the 12-volt batteries, the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir, and the windshield washer reservoir.
-The Impulse engine battery is serviced from beneath the engine compartment.
+Items serviced from the exterior of the motor home are reached through either the front engine access door or the rear engine access door on diesels.
+These doors permit servicing the 12-volt batteries, the radiator and coolant system, the engine oil level and oil filler cap, the power steering reservoir, and windshield washer reservoir.